MSPCA-Angell Headquarters

 Humans are in the front seats.
 You should not let your pet roam the car while you are driving.
 It is dangerous for pets to be left loose and a big distraction for the driver.

 Keep the window up and the AC on.
 If it’s hot outside, keep cool with the air conditioner in your car.
-We’ve all seen a car drive by with a window down and a dog’s head is sticking out, enjoying the breeze.
+We’ve all seen a car drive by with a window down and a dog’s head sticking out, enjoying the breeze.
 However, this is not a safe idea and puts the dog at risk of being injured by flying debris.
-And it should go without saying, never let your pet ride in the back of an open pickup truck.
+And it should go without saying never let your pet ride in the back of an open pickup truck.

-Never leave your pet alone in the car.
+Never leave your pet alone in the car!
 It doesn’t matter if you’re just stopping for a quick snack.
 Any time spent within an enclosed vehicle is too long in the summer heat for your pet.
 Even if the temperature outside is 72°F (22.2°C), your car can reach 116°F (46.7°C) in just an hour.
 You wouldn’t want to sit in a car at that temperature, so don’t make your pet do it.

 Traveling by plane